 THESE ARE THE 8 SIMPLE HACKS I USE TO MAKE MY LIFE AS A WORKING MUM EASIER

-There are no two ways about it, unless you’re absolutely minted and can employ a team of staff, life as working mum can feel like being stuck on a hamster wheel.
+There are no two ways about it unless you’re absolutely minted and can employ a team of staff.
+Life as a working mum can feel like being stuck on a hamster wheel.

-There is always something that needs doing, from the moment you wake until the moment you get into bed and don’t you just love it when your overtired mind starts running to do lists the moment your head hits the pillow?!
+There is always something that needs doing, from the moment you wake up until the moment you get into bed, and don’t you love it when your overtired mind starts running to-do lists the moment your head hits the pillow?!

 I’m not going to tell you that there’s a magic solution that will leave you breezing through each day, but there are things you can do to simplify your life and help it run more smoothly.

 Simple hacks that will help you make the most of your time, defeat overwhelm and make your life easier.

 These are the things that I’ve learned to do over the last few years as I’ve sought to simplify my life and find ways to have the time and brain bandwidth to actually enjoy my days rather than get through them.